Our nurses know what it takes to pass

-Your Personal Prep Style.
-Practice, content, and strategy from anywhere.
-Pass the NCLEX® the first time—guaranteed or your money back.†
+Pass the first time—guaranteed or your money back.†

 With preparation and support from 600 licensed nurses, we’ll provide you with the tools you need to break down each question and systematically approach the answer.

-When planning your NCLEX review, Kaplan Nursing suggests you start prepping three months before the exam.
-During your NCLEX prep with Kaplan Nursing, we recommend you do up to approximately 75 practice questions per day.
-This will give you the opportunity to evaluate your performance and learn from your mistakes so you don’t repeat them on Test Day.
+Start prepping three months before the exam and do about 75 practice questions per day.
+This way, you can evaluate your performance and learn from your mistakes so you don’t repeat them on test day.

 How many questions are on the NCLEX-RN?